phillipmiles/bellroy-robot/README.md

-# Read Me
+# Little Belroy Robot

+A hosted demo of the little Belroy Robot can be found [here](https://bellroy-robot.vercel.app/).

-To run the little Belroy Robot demo
+To run the little Belroy Robot demo locally...

 1. `npm install`.
 2. `npm run build`